-The major computational registers of a CPU are eight V registers, each with 64 elements.
+The major computational registers of the CPU are eight V registers, each with 64 elements.
 Each V register element has 64 bits.
 When associated data is grouped into successive elements of a V register, the register quantity can be treated as a vector.
 Examples of vector quantities are rows or columns of a matrix or elements of a table.
 Computational efficiency is achieved by identically processing each element of a vector.
 Vector instructions provide for the iterative processing of successive V register elements.
 A vector operation always begins when operands are obtained from the first element of the operand V registers and the result is delivered to the first element of a V register.
-Successive elements are provided each CP and as each operation is performed, the result is delivered to successive elements of the result V register.
-The vector operation continues until the number of operations performed by the instruction equals a count specified by the content of the VL register.